Atlantex Power vs NRG Energy

 Q: What types of plans do Atlantex Power and NRG Energy offer? ▼

-Atlantex Power: fixed-rate.
-NRG Energy: fixed-rate, variable-rate, time-of-use, free-nights, free-weekends, green.
-NRG Energy has more options (6 plan types vs 1).
+Atlantex Power: fixed-rate, free-nights, free-weekends, green.
+NRG Energy: fixed-rate, variable-rate, time-of-use, free-nights, free-weekends, prepaid, green, solar-buyback.
+NRG Energy has more options (8 plan types vs 4).
 More options = more ways to optimize, but also more ways to pick wrong.
 If you just want simple fixed-rate power, ignore the complexity.
 If you have specific needs (EV charging at night, pool pump, work-from-home AC), the right specialty plan can save you $50/month.

 Q: Which is better overall, Atlantex Power or NRG Energy? ▼

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-Atlantex Power wins if you want competitive introductory rates from a new player.
-NRG Energy wins if you want a fortune 500 company backing your electricity.
+Atlantex Power wins if you want plan variety from a small provider--fixed, green, free nights, free weekends, and a high-usage reward plan.
+NRG Energy wins if you want to understand who owns reliant, direct energy, green mountain, cirro, and discount power.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.